mkatq/ReusmeGeneratorOnline_UI/README.md

 # ReusmeGeneratorOnline_UI
-This program generate a resume for you easily , just putting your information and generate it ! .
+This program generates a resume for you easily, enter your information and generate it!.